yjhkdjsg/Deadlock-Detection-and-Recovery/README.md

-# 🔒 Deadlock Detection and Recovery System
+# 🔒 Deadlock Detection and Recovery Tool

-A comprehensive implementation of deadlock detection and recovery algorithms for operating systems, featuring Banker's Algorithm, Wait-For Graph analysis, and thread-based deadlock simulation with recovery mechanisms.

 ## 📋 Table of Contents